kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 **2. Add script to deploy new release**

-The only difference between the script for initial release and subsequent release is how we start our application or in this case, restart our application.
+The only difference between the script for initial release and subsequent release is the part where we start the application:

-However, we also want our `deploy` script to handle both initial and subsequent release deployment.
-So, we will rely on `bin/app pid` to check if the application is running and conditionally execute either `bin/app daemon` or `bin/app restart` command.

 So, instead of:
 ```bash